samarkamat/hyrstgeard/games/the-sick-matron.md

 - Her only hope is a potion, made from a rare flower, found on a single type of tree, in the dangerous jungle to the north...

 ## cast
-- ranger mercenary
+- elf ranger (mercenary hired to help guide) **taken**
-- fighter training in the human kingdom's army
+- human fighter, (soldier working on getting knighted?)
-- cleric
+- dwarven cleric (
-- rogue
+- halfing rogue (
+- half-elf sorcerer (discovered powers late in life, still trying to get the hang of it)

+### flavor: potential childhood traits to choose from (could still be that way, or could have changed since then):
+- used to be the bully
+- was the class clown
+- was the untalented
+- was the cool kid
-- sorcerer
+- was the wierdo

 ## tldr